Blog Post December 9, 2025 | 14 minutes read

 Online marketplaces like Amazon and Walmart have detailed requirements for everything from character counts and image resolution to attribute formatting — all of which were designed to create an exceptional customer experience.

 Dynamic product discovery and search are shrinking paths to purchase, says Forrester’s The Future Of Commerce (US) Vision Report.
 Product listings must be optimized for fast, frictionless shopping that creates a better CX.
-If your product data’s incomplete or misaligned with a platform’s expectations, it won’t show up in search, or it might be removed.
+If your product data is incomplete or misaligned with a platform’s usability expectations, it won’t show up in search, or it might be removed.

 "Manage various channel or platform standards with PXDC.
 It syndicates trustworthy product data across systems, ensuring proper formatting, enrichment and compliance with each channel’s unique standards."

-You know why product listings matter, but what makes a good one?
+You know why product listings matter, but what makes a product listing a good one?
 We’re breaking it down.

 What makes a good product listing?
 6 Product listing page best practices